PhirePhly/fcix/www/faq.md

 ### Do you have anything faster than 1G?

 Yes!
-We're in the process of migrating to some Arista 7050-64s, so we've got 10G ports available.
+We just migrated to a pair of Arista 7050-64s, so we've got 10G ports available.
 It wouldn't really be a cabal without 10G Ethernet, now would it?

 ### How do you pronounce FCIX?